 Check That New Car For Flood Damage

-When buying a car it is not unusually to take proactive steps to make sure that it runs properly, or even that it has not been previously damaged in an accident.
-One thing many buyers do tend to forget however, is to check and make sure that the car was not involved in any sort of flood.
+When buying a car it is not unusual to take proactive steps to make sure that it runs properly, or even that it has not been previously damaged in an accident.
+One thing many buyers do tend to forget, however, is to check and make sure that the car was not involved in any sort of flood.
 The fact is that any time flood damages an area, automobiles are affected, and these cars are not always totaled or even recorded properly by insurance companies.
-As a result, flood damaged cars pop up on used car lots all over the country, ready for purchase by unsuspecting consumers.
+As a result, flood-damaged cars pop up on used car lots all over the country, ready for purchase by unsuspecting consumers.

 There is no manufacturer’s warranty that is going to cover flood damage, and many of these vehicles are known to stop suddenly in the middle of the road, causing collisions.
 In cases involving these cars, the airbags, seat belts, and anti-lock brakes do not always function as they should.
 These vehicles are not safe and right now there may be more than a half million of them on US roads.

-Make sure the VIN numbers match on all pieces of the car….sticker, dashboard tag, etc. Look around the car’s interior for signs of water damage, a water line, stains….check door panels, radiators, wheel wells, and seat cushions.
+Make sure the VIN numbers match on all pieces of the car, including the registration paperwork and dashboard tag.
+Look around the car’s interior for signs of water damage like a water line or stains.
+Also check door panels, radiators, wheel wells, and seat cushions.
 If you spot rust in unusual places like door hinges, hood springs, or trunk latches, that is a great sign that the car has seen some flooding action.

 Remember that only a small percentage of these cars are reported to agencies, so make sure you have a qualified ASE technician inspect the vehicle before making any offer or signing any contract.